Getting started with books

-This guide identifies the most useful resources for Engineering and Digital Arts and keeps you up to date with library skills and news for your subject area.
+This guide identifies the most useful resources for Engineering and Digital design and keeps you up to date with library skills and news for your subject area.

 Getting Started using the Library